Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 …”My prayer group, which consisted of seven ladies —some from my church —was also an important part of my support system.
 When my husband first left me, one of the ladies called my every morning just to make sure I was up and ready to go to work.
 Another allowed me to call her late at night if I needed to, which was very helpful.
 That was sometimes the hardest and loneliest part of the day.
 God seemed to work it out so that I had contact with one of these ladies every day.
 I could never have gone through my marriage crisis without my weekly support group and their prayers.”

 The other woman who discipled me was about my age, but she had been a Christian and studied the Bible longer than I had.
 Sally and I lived near each other and walked together every morning for exercise.
-She lovingly confront me every time I took Scripture out of context to get my way —which was more often than I’d like to admit.
+She’d lovingly confront me every time I took Scripture out of context to get my way.
+This happened more often than I’d like to admit.

 Guard Your Heart